 Auto Tech, Toyota Technician Training & Education Network (T-TEN) Program, Level 2 Certificate

-Are you looking to shift your career into high gear?
-Look no further than the Toyota Technician Training & Education Network (T-TEN) at San Jacinto College.
+Students who are looking to shift their careers into high gear should look no further than the Toyota Technician Training & Education Network (T-TEN) program at San Jacinto College.
 Cars and trucks are much more complex than they used to be, increasingly relying on complicated computer systems and electronics for operation.
-At San Jacinto College, you can get the right training you need to excel in the ever-changing and always exciting field of automotive technology.
-Our T-Ten program strives to ensure student success, create seamless transition opportunities, and enrich the quality of life in the community we serve.
+At San Jacinto College, students receive the right training to excel in the ever-changing and always exciting field of automotive technology.

 The T-TEN program at San Jacinto College:

 - Is a partnership between Toyota, San Jacinto College, and the local Toyota and Lexus dealerships.
 It is recognized as a premier program in the global automotive industry for training and placement of factory-trained technicians for the Toyota and Lexus dealerships;

 - Is focused on training and developing quality technicians who are in demand by combining classroom study and hands-on dealership experience.
 Upon graduation from the T-TEN program, the student will receive an Associate of Applied Science (AAS) degree or Level 2 Certificate, ASE Certifications, and Toyota Factory Training certifications;

 - Offers students hands-on, high-tech training on late model Toyota and Lexus vehicles in a state-of-the-art facility.
 Students will also get discounts on professional tools, obtain air conditioning licenses, and be well prepared for ASE certifications; and

 - Helps aspiring technicians get the training they need to begin an interesting and rewarding career quickly.

 - Valid Texas driver’s license;